FauziahGina/FauziahGina/README.md

 ## Hi there 👋

 ## My name is Fauziah Gina Arliani.
+I'm a Geophysicist'23 Gadjah Mada University.
+Now, i was learning github and vscode.
+So, let's learned together with me.

 <!--
 **FauziahGina/FauziahGina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.